These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2019.

 Today, most agencies that indie artists hire tackle only their tiny part and “silo” their tasks without keeping the whole team in mind.
 They handle only their responsibilities without taking a wider view.
 This sadly has a lot to do with how the artists approach their releases.
 We know once the music is finished a deep sense of urgency rushes in, screaming – “release release!”

 It is completely baffling that an artist or band would work so hard on new music, dedicating hours and hours practicing, writing songs, not to mention spending large sums of money recording, mixing and mastering, creating visuals, and album artwork only to rush the release with no plan in place.

-There are 15 elements to keep in mind when making a new marketing plan.
+Now, There are 15 elements to keep in mind when creating your plan

-The First Five: Marketing Plan Tasks – Ramping UP For Release
+The First Five: The Nuts & Bolts AKA Ramping Up For Release

 3. Social Media